pytroll/trollflow2/doc/source/index.rst

 If the configuration has a ``timeout``, that will be used as the maximum time in seconds the plugin will be allowed to run.
 If it has not completed within this number of seconds, the job will be considered to have failed.
-This feature is only available on Unix.
+This feature is only supported on Linux, but may work on other platforms.

 An example of such a callable class used in trollflow2 is the ``FilePublisher`` plugin.